Severe weather wreaks havoc across the US — from Midwest flooding to deadly Northeast storms

 A home that had stood near the banks of the river for decades saw the ground gradually erode from underneath it until it collapsed into the river Tuesday.

-While their house is gone, Jim Hruska and his wife plan to keep the nearby family store, called The Rapidan Dam Store, going — if it doesn't fall into the raging river, too.
+While his house is gone, David Hruska plans to keep the nearby family store, called The Rapidan Dam Store, going — if it doesn't fall into the raging river, too.
 The swelling water had eroded the land away to only about about 10 feet (3 meters) away from the building,

 Local law enforcement has been helping salvage items from the store “in case it disappears," Hruska told The Associated Press.
 If it remains on solid ground, the family hopes to move the entire structure.

-Note: This story was first published on Jun.
-27, 2024.
-It was updated on Jun.
-28, 2024 to correct the identity of the person who spoke to the AP about the Rapidan Dam Store.
-The AP spoke to David Hruska, not his father, Jim Hruska.